Chenghao-Wen/Chenghaosite/content/en/posts/2024-12-4-Sad story about my 2024 Fall Enrollment.md

     <figcaption>My study permit application tracker history</figcaption>
 </figure>

 I have applied for a deferral on my offer to Winter in August.
 However, **enrollment in 2024 Winter still seems impossible for me at this point(12.5/2024)**.
 I know this could be a political factor that I could not control, and I am carrying out some research under the supervision of my undergraduate supervisor.
 However, I still feel frustrated about the deferral of my graduate program.
-I contacted two other Meng offer holders from China in the ECE department, and they both faced with same problem and applied for deferral. **One of them got his study permit in Oct, and the other has not yet**.
+I contacted two other M.Eng offer holders from China in the McMaster ECE department, and they both faced with same problem and applied for deferral. **One of them got his study permit in Oct, and the other has not yet**.
+Many students majoring in STEM faced with the same question could be found on the Internet.

 Hence, I have decided to resubmit my application for 2025 FALL and seek a RA position for the coming months.